felipeZ/felipeZ/README.md

 * [nano-qmflows](https://github.com/SCM-NV/nano-qmflows)

-## Coding for fun in Rust
+## Coding in Rust
-🚀 In my free time I develop the following Rust projects:
+🚀 Rust has a special place in heart.
+I develop the following Rust projects:
 * [A toy eigenvalues solver in Rust](https://github.com/felipeZ/eigenvalues).
 * [A web service backend](https://github.com/malvacea/malvaceae) using with tools like [actix-web](https://github.com/actix/actix-web), [async-graphql](https://github.com/async-graphql/async-graphql) and [ndarray](https://docs.rs/ndarray/latest/ndarray/).

 ## Some cool blogs that I have written